zoom/meetingsdk-headless-linux-sample/README.md

 docker compose up
 ```

 That's it!
-You can use the --help argument in [entry.sh](bin/entry.sh) to see the available CLI and config.ini options.
+You can use the --help argument in [entry.sh](bin/entry.sh) to see the available CLI and config.toml options.
 ___
 ### Get your Zoom Meeting SDK Credentials